nikolovivan/telnet-server/README.md

 INSTALLATION

 1. Clone the repository or get the code somehow.
-2. Ensure you have Java and Maven setup correctly.
+2. Ensure you have Java and Maven (minimum 2.2.1) setup correctly.
 3. Run 'mvn clean install'.
 4. That's it.